onaio/mspray/README.md

 Data Flow
 ---------

-- An IRS Form submission is send from ODK Collect to ona.io
+- An IRS Form submission is sent from ODK Collect to ona.io
 - The IRS Form in ona.io has a web service hook configured to transmit the data to the dashboard e.g zambia-2016.mspray.onalabs.org which runs this codebase.
 - On receiving the submission:
     - the submission is saved in the SprayDay table